MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/cross-tenant-sharepoint-migration.md

 ## Prerequisites and settings

-- **Microsoft SharePoint Online Powershell**.
+- **Microsoft SharePoint Online PowerShell**.
 Confirm you have the most recent version installed.
 [Download SharePoint Online Management Shell from Official Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=35588)

 - **Confirm that the source SharePoint tenant does not have Service encryption with Microsoft Purview Customer Key enabled.** If enabled on Source tenant, the migration will fail.
 [Learn more on Service encryption with Microsoft Purview Customer Key](/microsoft-365/compliance/customer-key-overview)